trothtech/uft/README.md

 The `sf` UFT client command sends files to UFT servers. <br/>
 Use either "-a" for plain text files or "-i" for binary files.

-Files received by the UFT server are held in a sort of "loading dock" for disposition by the target user.
+Files received by the UFT server are held in a sort of "delivery dock" for disposition by the target user.
 There are two commands: `rls` to list files waiting on the dock, and `rcv` to receive selected files.